KrauseFx/FxLifeSheet/README.md

 ### Insert for available commands

 ```
+skip - Skip a question that was asked
+report - Generate one page report
 mood - Track your mood
 awake - First thing in the morning
 asleep - Right before going to sleep
 week - Once per week metrics
-skip - Skip a question that was asked
 ```

 ## Development